 Three main assemblages within Ladner Marsh can be characterized by the same dominant species across all sampling periods, however cluster analysis shows increasing dissimilarity between assemblage types over time.
-That is, plots are increasingly similar to each other within a given assemblage, but share fewer similarities between assemblages ().
-This may indicate that assemblages are becoming homogenized in terms of species similarity, with greater species heterogeneity between assemblage types.
-Indicator species analysis shows that the same species are driving cluster groups across all time points, and thus significantly characterizing each assemblage.
-However, the other species that significantly drive indicators of assemblages change over time (, Supplemental).
+That is, plots are increasingly similar to each other within a given assemblage, but share fewer similarities between assemblages (Figure 2).
+Over time, it appears that assemblages are becoming homogenized in terms of species similarity, with greater species heterogeneity between assemblage types.
+While the indicator species with the highest significance across each assemblage remain constant over time (ie. Carex lyngbyei is consistently the highest indicator of the Sedge assemblage over time) and drive cluster groups, other species that significantly drive indicators of assemblages change over time (Table S4 and S5).
+For example….

-Across the entire Ladner Marsh plant community, two to three species were lost each year following the 1979 survey ().
+Across the entire Ladner Marsh plant community, two to three species were lost each year following the 1979 survey (Table 1).
 Within every assemblage alpha-diversity (mean number of species) decreased every observation year, with the greatest loss of alpha-diversity in the Fescue assemblage.
 This may be in part due to the occurrence of 50% fewer plots clustered as Fescue in 2019 than in 1979, however the Bogbean assemblage had ~20% decrease in alpha-diversity despite an increase of ~47% more plots by 2019.
-Beta-diversity increased each year for all assemblages, although Bogbean assemblages experienced the lowest increase in variation between plots. ().
-Total species turnover between 1979 and 2019 was ~50% in each assemblage ().
-Notably, all assemblage types had more species disappear since 1979 in 2019 than in 1999.
+Beta-diversity increased each year for all assemblages, although Bogbean assemblages experienced the lowest increase in variation between plots (Table 1).
+Total species turnover between 1979 and 2019 was ~50% in each assemblage (Table 2).
+Notably, all assemblage types had more species disappear between 1979 and 2019 than between 2019 and 1999.
 Only the Sedge assemblage had a marked increase in species appearance in 2019, while the Bogbean community had more species appearance in 1999.
 The greater rates of disappearance from the assemblages are likely driving homogenization observed in cluster analysis.

-Rank clock plots show changing dominance of select species over time ().
-Notably, Fescue assemblage shows ~50% decrease in cover of characteristic non-native species Festuca arundinaceae, while cover of non-native Phalaris arundinaceae has more than doubled since 1999.
+Rank clock plots show changing dominance of select species over time (Figure 3).
+Notably, Fescue assemblage shows ~50% decrease in cover of characteristic non-native species Festuca arundinaceae, while cover of non-native Phalaris arundinaceae more than doubled since 1999.
 In the Sedge assemblage, cover abundance of Agrostis stolonifera appears to have decrease by almost half, however cover of assemblage-defining species Carex lyngbyei has decreased by about one-third.
 Bogbean assemblage maintains greatest coverage of its defining species (Menyanthes trifoliata), however non-native Mentha aquatica accounts for ~50% of plot cover on average by 2019.